CytronTechnologies/maxis-nbiot-hackathon/docs/raspberrypi/nbiot.md

 ### Steps

-1. Plug the NB-IoT HAT into Raspberry Pi Board using USB.
+1. Insert and lock the NB-IoT SIM card into NB-IoT HAT.
+Connect the NB-IoT HAT to Raspberry Pi Board via USB cable.

 2. Run the command below on Raspberry Pi to check availability of HAT.
 It will show /dev/ttyUSB2 if it exists.